SpatialConnect/SpatialConnect.github.io/2025/index.md

 title: "1st ACM SIGSPATIAL International Workshop on Spatial Intelligence for Smart and Connected Communities (SpatialConnect 2025)"
 header:
    title: "1st ACM SIGSPATIAL International Workshop on Spatial Intelligence for Smart and Connected Communities"
-   title2: "TBD, 2025 (Half-day afternoon workshop)"
+   title2: "November 3, 2025 (Half-day afternoon workshop)"
    image_fullwidth: "Minneapolis2025.jpg"
 ---

 ## Workshop Overview

 SpatialConnect 2025 is dedicated to exploring cutting-edge research and applications in **Spatial Intelligence** aimed at shaping **Smart and Connected Communities (S&CC)**.
-The workshop will focus on how spatial data, AI, and human-centered design can be integrated to address community-scale challenges such as mobility equity, transportation optimization, energy efficiency, economic development, climate resilience, disaster response, and public health.
+The workshop focuses on use-inspired, community-engaged research that addresses real-world challenges identified facing local communities through collaboration with local governments, industry, and other key stakeholders.
+The goal is to advance computational geospatial science to deliver actionable solutions that strengthen public services and infrastructure.
+We invite submissions that showcase how research problems are identified through direct stakeholder engagement or data-driven analysis of specific regions.
+Successful papers will demonstrate how computational tools have been applied to improve decision-making, operational efficiency, or resource allocation.
+Contributions may include insights gained from fieldwork, coordination with public agencies, or partnerships with local institutions.

 ## Workshop Format